microsoft/azure_arc/docs/azure_jumpstart_arcbox/_index.md

 ArcBox comes in multiple "flavors", or configurations, which can be selected to best suit your needs.
 Currently, the available flavors are:

 - [ArcBox "Full"](https://azurearcjumpstart.io/azure_jumpstart_arcbox/Full)
-    As the name implies, this flavor includes all ArcBox features including Azure Arc-enabled servers, Azure Arc-enabled Kubernetes basic functionality, and Azure Arc-enabled data services.
-Use this flavor if you want to experience everything ArcBox has to offer.
+    The Full flavor includes Azure Arc-enabled servers, Azure Arc-enabled Kubernetes basic functionality, and Azure Arc-enabled data services.
+Use this flavor if you want to experience common Azure Arc use cases in a single lab environment.

     ![ArcBox architecture diagram](./arch_full.png)